 That sent both boys in a fit of laughter and Hermione stomped her right foot once, trying to look angry, and failing.

 In fact, he just finished the third year program in runes.
-He didn't have to really learn the effects of a combination of two runes.
+He didn't have to really learn by heart the effects of a combination of two runes like they did.
 He could guess it just by thinking about them, one at the side of the other.
 Writing on wood was fun but he was impatient to get to carve them.
 Unfortunately, that would not be before the fourth year.
-So, he decided not to stunt his progress, but to broaden his learning.
-He had a nice pile of gold.
-It was time to put it to use.
+He decided not to stunt his progress and to broaden his learning.
+He had a nice pile of gold in his vault: it was time to put it to use.
 He would buy the right books.
 It took him a whole hour, but he noted the titles of all the rune books which, at first glance, didn't seem to be written by a 'stiff, learned-by-heart' Rune Master.
 Then, he took his invisibility cape and did the same in the restricted section.
-His collection would make Hermione so jealous!
+His collection would make Hermione jealous!
 He made sure to ask for evening owls so she didn't notice them coming at breakfast.

-The morning after began as all the others did.
+The next morning began as all the others did.
 Harry was deep in concentration in the only book he borrowed at the library the day before, Hermione was in an Arithmancy one and Ron was stuffing his face.
-But every good morning have to come to an end.
+But every quiet morning has to come to an end.
 Not with a potion master this time, but still a greasy git.

 "Acting smart, Potter?" drawled Malfoy.
 "Trying to impress the little Mudblood at your side, maybe?"

-Harry was pulled of his deep trance he got when working on rune on the breach of good progress.
+Harry was pulled from his deep trance he got when working on rune on the breach of good progress.
 He was pissed.
 But Malfoy wasn't done yet.
 Oh no.

 "Maybe you want to carve yourself a nice little hole to hide yourself from Sirius Black?
 Or the dementors!
 Maybe they'll try to get you in the Quidditch changing room to give you a nice little kiss!
 It would be great if they could take care of you bushy friend at the same time…"

-"Malfoy." began Harry in barely contained anger.
+"Malfoy."
+Harry growled in barely contained anger.
 "Leave before I deal some lasting damage here."

 Malfoy was about to say something but saw that Harry had an arm straight, probably pointing him from under the table.
 His wand arm.